 Borrowers must generally have a two-year history in their line of work.
 If a borrower has less than 2 years' self-employment, a lesser history with a general minimum of one year may be acceptable provided the borrower has a minimum 2-year previous history in the same line of work.
 Gaps of employment greater than 90 days must be explained in writing by the borrower.
 Gaps of employment greater than 6 months require an explanation from the borrower and a minimum two-year history in the line of work prior to the gap.
-A CPA, EA, or licensed tax preparer letter used to verify self-employment addressed to the Seller (or To Whom it May Concern) is acceptable.
+A letter from only a CPA, EA, or CTEC (a CTA, PTIN, or equivalent without one of these designations is not allowed) used to verify self-employment addressed to the Seller (or To Whom it May Concern) is acceptable.
 The letter will be re-verified either verbally or in writing prior to investor purchase.
 The reverification will be good for 30 days from the date it was completed.